 Ginger to heat the body, which has been dormant under the night sky, sweet cardamom to activate love, awaken the lungs, dissolve mucus and cooling fennel to lighten the body of excess air and water.
 All three igniting the digestive fire, supporting movement and tantalizing the spirit through their aromatics.
 Masala chai Sundays are pure joy.

-For the past couple months, I’ve made it a spring ritual.
+For the past couple of months, I’ve made it a spring ritual.
 Minimal ingredients, effort and three spices that are available in my spice cupboard at all times.
 This masala chai recipe is my current go to.
 It’s less milky, thus, less heavy than an autumn chai.
 For a little extra pep with each step!

-Sweet & Warming Cardamom, Fennel & Ginger Chai
+Warming | Cardamom, Fennel & Ginger Chai

 - 4 cups water

-- 8-10 thin slices of ginger (1 inch)
+- 8-10 slices ginger thinly cut

 - 1/2 tsp fennel seeds

-- 1/2 cup whole cow's milk*
+- 1/2 cup cow's milk* homogenized or raw

-- pinch of cardamom powder (optional)
+- pinch cardamom powder opitional

-4. Pour in the milk and bring the chai to a boil.
-Once it begins to boil or rise, lower the temperature a bit, let it simmer for about 2 minutes or for a few more rises—the color will shift from a grayish brown to warmer brown.
+Add in the loose tea or tea bags and pour in the milk and bring the chai to a boil.
+Once it begins to boil or rise, lower the temperature a bit, let it simmer for about 3-4 minutes.
+Until you have a nice rich color —the color will shift from a grayish brown to warmer brown.
 That's when you know it's done!
 Add a pinch of cardamom powder to finish it off, strain and enjoy.

 - If additional sugar is needed add it to the cup individually.
-Sugar like salt, will bring out the flavor of the spices.
-If using organic cane sugar, the cooling energy balances the heating energy of the spices.
-If you have more of a vata or pitta constitution a little extra sweet is not a bad thing —enjoy!
+Sugar like salt, will bring out the flavor of the spices and balanced the heat of the spices.
+If you have more of a vata or pitta constitution a little extra sweet is not a bad thing —enjoy you chai.

-Milk: I have not made this chai recipe with a non-cow's milk, if using a nut or seed milk measurement and tastes may vary.
+- Milk: I have not made this chai recipe with a non-cow's milk, if using a nut or seed milk measurement and tastes may vary.